UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

     filelist = glob.glob("path/to/dataset/*.fits")
     dataset = GPI.GPIData(filelist)

+    # in case of multiWL data, you might want to stack them first to speed things up
+    dataset.spectral_collapse(collapse_channels=1, align_frames=True)

     numbasis = [3] # different KL numbers we applied to the disk. aligned_center=[140, 140] # indicate the position of the star